web3-security-class/web3-security-class.github.io/homeworks/hw1/homework1.md

 {% capture release_date %}{{page.release_date | date: '%s'}}{% endcapture %}
 {% if release_date > today %}
 <div class="alert alert-danger">
-Warning: this assignment is out of date.
-It may still need to be updated for this year's class.
+Warning: this assignment is under construction.
 Check with your instructor before you start working on this assignment.
 </div>
 {% endif %}
 <!-- End of check whether the assignment is up to date -->